BraydenR0311/unsplash-api-wallpaper/README.md

 ## TODO
 - Implement deletion of old files once max cache size is exceeded.
-- Store image data in a csv (location, author, image properties, etc.)
+- Store image data in a csv (location, author, image properties, etc.), then journalctl can show the location and description of the wallpaper when its put on the screen.
 - Add entry point in pyproject.toml so script can be called like ```unsplash-rand -s foo -n 42```

 ## Project Organization